Tranquilo-Organization/Tranquilo-Backend/README.md

 - **Tests:** Unit, Integration, and End-to-End tests.

 ## Project Structure and Layers
-The Tranquilo backend follows a layered architecture to maintain a clean separation of concerns.
+Tranquilo backend follows a layered architecture to maintain a clean separation of concerns.
 Each layer is responsible for a specific part of the application’s logic.

 ## 1. API Layer
 - Exposes RESTful endpoints for the mobile app to communicate with.